Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_LAUNCH_GUIDE.md

 ---

-*Let's make xCOA a success on Product Hunt!* 🌟
+*Let's make Open eCOA a success on Product Hunt!* 🌟